Explosive connectivity and mechanical rigidity in cubic lattice structures: Introduction

 However, establishing a direct relationship between a \emph{local} choice mechanism and the \emph{global} connectivity and rigidity remains highly challenging.
 In particular, the mechanical utility of a potential bond depends on the complex, non-local structure of the entire existing network, and it is not guaranteed that a simple local rule can lead to monotonic improvements in global stability.
 Motivated by these challenges, this paper combines theory and computation to study the explosive connectivity and mechanical rigidity in 3D cubic lattice structures.
-Specifically, by performing comprehensive numerical simulations under an Achlioptas process, we uncover several key phenomena in the connectivity and rigidity in 3D cubic lattice structures with the Nearest-Neighbor (NN) and Intra-cube (Intra) host models.
+Specifically, by performing comprehensive numerical simulations under an Achlioptas process, we analyze connectivity and rigidity in 3D cubic lattice structures.
+Using the Nearest-Neighbor (NN) model as a control and the Intra-cube (Intra) model as the target system, we uncover several key phenomena.
 We then develop a series of theoretical models to explain the phenomena.
-Our main contributions include: \begin{itemize}[leftmargin=1.25em] \item We numerically discover and characterize a crossover to a first-order, explosive connectivity transition for choice parameters $k \ge 2$, and demonstrate that increasing the number of choices monotonically delays the transition threshold for both NN and Intra models. \item We find that the efficiency of rigidification is strongly host-dependent.
-For the richly-connected Intra model, we observe a significant rigidity-connectivity gap that systematically shrinks as $k$ increases, confirming that local rules can enhance global mechanical efficiency.
-For the sparse NN model, this gap is absent, highlighting fundamental geometric obstructions to rigidity. \item To explain these observations, we develop a rigorous theoretical framework.
-We formally prove the existence of sublinear merger-cascade windows for $k \ge 2$, providing a mathematical basis for the observed first-order transition. \item We introduce a novel \textit{conditional progress function} to explain the monotonic rigidification efficiency.
-We show that this efficiency is a direct consequence of two physically-motivated assumptions, for which we provide strong supporting evidence using tractable random subgraph models. \end{itemize}
+Our main contributions include: \begin{itemize}[leftmargin=1.25em] \item We numerically characterize the explosive connectivity transition.
+While the onset of anomalous finite-size scaling (a merger cascade) begins at $k=2$, we demonstrate that for $k \ge 8$, the transition width collapses inversely with system volume, and the susceptibility scaling exactly matches a first-order discontinuity ($\gamma=1.000$). \item For the richly-connected Intra model, we observe a significant rigidity-connectivity gap that shrinks dramatically to a global minimum at an intermediate $k$ before widening slightly as $k$ becomes very large. \item We develop a theoretical framework to explain these observations.
+Specifically, we derive the existence of merger-cascade windows that drive the abrupt growth of the giant component in finite systems. \item We introduce a novel \textit{conditional progress function} to explain this optimal rigidification efficiency.
+We show that this local efficiency is a direct consequence of two physically-motivated assumptions, for which we provide strong supporting evidence using tractable random subgraph models. \end{itemize}